“You can do anything – but not everything…”

-His simple yet powerful quote I shared above serves as a reminder that unless we want to feel burnt out – the feeling of having overworked, overcommitted and/or overwhelmed – we must only focus on our things that adds meaning and value to our lives rather than trying to do it all.
+His simple yet powerful quote I shared above serves as a reminder that unless we want to feel burnt out – the feeling of having overworked, overcommitted and/or overwhelmed – we must only focus on the things that adds meaning and value to our lives rather than trying to do it all.

-With so much to do in so little time, hitting the breaks on one priority to make some time and effort for others can be the “lifeline” you need during days/weeks/months that are most hectic.
+With so much to do in so little time, hitting the breaks on one or more priority to make some time and effort for others can be the “lifeline” you need during days/weeks/months that are most hectic.